Nabil71-dev/CRUD-task-BE/README.md

 # CRUD-task-BE

 ## Add env
-* replace .env.example file to .env for firebase auth and other credentials
+* replace .env.example file to .env

 ## Install all the libraries and dependencies
 * npm install